Uneekor EYE MINI Launch Monitor Review – Power & Portability

 However, I have used the QED and EYE XO enough to where I know what my numbers should be with those systems.
 It is generally accepted that the accuracy of the EYE XO is very close to the GCQuad which is considered one of the most accurate launch monitors on the market.

 I am pleased to say that with the EYE MINI, my numbers are pretty much exactly what I would expect from the EYE XO.
-This is not surprising considering that the EYE MINI uses the same tracking engine, but it’s also a relief for me because the EYE MINI basically half the cost of the EYE XO.
+This is not surprising considering that the EYE MINI uses the same tracking engine, but it’s also a relief for me because the EYE MINI is considerably less expensive than the EYE XO.

 As for the GC3, even though direct shot comparisons are not really feasible, my experience is that data readings are within a couple percent of each other.
 I really struggle to find a noticeable difference in accuracy between the two.